Japan's Dentsu, others indicted over alleged Olympic contract bid rigging | Law-Order

 In response to the indictment, Dentsu said it had set up a committee of outside experts, chaired by a former Supreme Court judge, to review and investigate the case.
 Dentsu Japan's CEO and other executives would also return a portion of their compensation for six months, it said.
 "The company takes this situation seriously and offers its sincere apologies to its business partners, shareholders, and all other relevant parties for any inconvenience or concern this may cause," Dentsu said in a statement.

 Hakuhodo DY Holdings Inc, Tokyu Agency Inc, Fuji Creative Corporation, Cerespo Co and Same Two Inc were also indicted, along with officials who were in charge of the bidding at the time, prosecutors said.
-Hakuhodo, Tokyo Agency and Fuji Creative Corp parent Fuji Media Holdings also issued statements of apology.
-Cerespo had no immediate comment, while Same Two declined to comment.
+Hakuhodo, Tokyu Agency and Fuji Creative Corp parent Fuji Media Holdings also issued similar statements of apology.
+Same Two declined to comment.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)